quantyle/matching-engine/README.md

 ## Usage

 1. open project `cd matching-engine`
-2. run main file `python3 main.py`
+2. run main file `python3 main.py {test_type}`
+3. To stop the program, you can use the keyboard shortcut `Ctrl+C` in the terminal where the program is running.

+For usage help run `python3 main.py -h`

 ## License